vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

           - ./.next/cache
 ```

-Now, the most important part in the configuration above is the `key` value.
-This will help CircleCI determine if it can
+IMO the most important part in the configuration above is the value for the `key` option.
+CircleCI uses this to determine if it can
-reuse the cache or not.
+reuse a previously generated cache or not.

-As you can see, I use dynamic values, such as:
+As you can see, I'm using dynamic values, such as:

 1. `{{ checksum "package-lock.json" }}` - Don't use the cache if dependencies have changed
-2. `{{ checksum ".nvmrc" }}` - Don't use the cache if the Node.js version has changed
+2. `{{ checksum ".nvmrc" }}` - Don't use the cache if the version of Node.js has changed
 3. `{{ .Environment.NEXTJS_CACHE_VERSION }}` - Don't use the cache if the CircleCI environment variable has been updated
     - This is really helpful if you want to cache bust without releasing code.